onefoursix/Cloudera-Impala-JDBC-Example/README.md

 I downloaded Nexus Repository Manager OSS v2.12 from the link [here](http://www.sonatype.org/nexus/go/) and followed the installation instructions [here](http://books.sonatype.com/nexus-book/reference/installing.html)

 Here is the view of my local Nexus repo available after launching it for the first time.
-Note there is already a repo named "3rd Party" which I will use to manage the first five JDBC driver jars:
+Note there is already a repo named "3rd party" which I will use to manage the first five JDBC driver jars:

 ![nexus2](images/nexus2.png)